Monday Evening - Leaning Into ADHD: A Warm, Strengths-Based Path with Xanthe Parker

 Learn a compassionate, strengths-based way to understand ADHD

-Discover how ADHD traits can be supported rather than suppressed
+Discover how your ADHD traits can be supported rather than suppressed

-Explore ways to reduce daily friction at home, school, and work
+Explore ways to reduce daily friction at work, at home, and in relationships

 Build language that nurtures confidence instead of shame